SimonJMurphy/SimonJMurphy.github.io/README.md

 # Simon J. Murphy, USQ

 Simon Murphy is an ARC Future Fellow in asteroseismology at the University of Southern Queensland (USQ).
-He uses stellar pulsations to characterise stellar masses, ages and metallicities.
+He uses stellar pulsation models to characterise stellar masses, ages and metallicities.
 His research focuses on pulsating A/F stars, particularly delta Scuti stars, and stellar chemical peculiarities such as the &lambda; Bootis phenomenon.
 He also uses pulsation timing to find and parametrise binary systems. \[[contact](https://simonjmurphy.github.io/#contact)\]

 Simon is also an outdoors enthusiast, participating in many adventure sports and activites.

 ## Research interests

 _I'm currently working on:_
+* Disequilibrium nuclear fusion reactions in pre-main-sequence stars,
-Mode identification for rapidly rotating pulsators in star clusters.
+* Mode identification for rapidly rotating pulsators in star clusters.
 This will help us to derive accurate cluster ages from asteroseismology!

 My interests:
-   * stellar evolution
+   * stellar evolution and nucleosynthesis
    * pre-main-sequence stars
    * asteroseismic parameter inference
    * pulsation timing